Woodstock, Canada Hero Image

 Workhaus Commerce$250Located in downtown Woodstock, Workhaus Commerce offers a modern coworking environment with various membership options.
 It features high-speed internet, meeting rooms, and a collaborative atmosphere, making it ideal for digital nomads.

 Planning to live in Woodstock long-term?
-Canada Digital Nomad Visa lets remote workers live legally in Canada.
+Canada Digital Nomad Visa lets remote workers live legally.

 View full requirements →